riyarawattt/IoT-Simulation-Framework/Readme.md

-# Emulation of Internet of Things(IoT) Using Software Processes
+# Emulation of Internet of Things (IoT) Using Software Processes

-The project imitates a simple Internet of Things (IoT) system.
-It uses various software processes that communicate with each other to simulate the basic behavior of IoT devices and systems.
-This system consists of multiple processes (controller, actuator, cloud, and sensor) that interact via Inter-Process Communication (IPC) mechanisms such as message queues and FIFOs.
-The goal of this project is to demonstrate how different IoT components (controller, actuator, cloud, and sensor devices) can communicate and function together.
+This project simulates a basic Internet of Things (IoT) system using software processes that communicate with each other.
+It consists of multiple components—**controller, actuator, cloud, and sensor**—which interact via **Inter-Process Communication (IPC)** mechanisms such as message queues and FIFOs.

+The objective is to demonstrate how different IoT components work together in a system, mimicking real-world IoT device interactions.

 ## How to Run the Program

-#### Run the Shell Script found in this directory:

-<code>./run_script.sh</code>

-Run the software processes given below in individual terminals:
+1. **Run the Shell Script**

+   Execute the provided script to compile and set up the processes:

+sh
+   ./run_script.sh

+2. **Start the Software Processes**

-Make sure that the c files run in the following order:
+   Run each process in a separate terminal in the following order:

-<code>./controller</code>
-<code>./actuator</code>
-<code>./cloud</code>
-<code>./sensor <deviceType\> <thresholdValue\> <code>
-<code>./sensor <deviceType\> <thresholdValue\> <code>

-The code will be compiled using the script file provided.
+sh
+   ./controller
+   ./actuator
+   ./cloud
+   ./sensor <deviceType> <thresholdValue>
+   ./sensor <deviceType> <thresholdValue>

+   The sensor process can be executed multiple times with different parameters to simulate multiple IoT sensors.

+This setup ensures proper communication between all components in the system.